sergi10/ppbl-couse-2/project-303/Zero One Game/README.md

 ## Note

 - All existing values are just examples.
-- All output files will be written to `/Zero One Game/output` directory.
+- All output files will be written at `/Zero One Game/output` directory.
-- `output` folder consist of example redeemers and datums, so empty it first.
+- `output` folder is consist of example redeemers and datums, so empty it first before creating your own datums and redeemers.
-- Feel free change, optimize and experiment with all these codes and scripts.
-- especially try to create different **Datum** and **Redeemer**.
+- Feel free to change, optimize and experiment with all codes and scripts, especially try to create different **Datum** and **Redeemer**.

 ## License